Enrise/Maparea/README.md

+# Archived and unmaintained

+This is an old repository that is no longer used or maintained.
+We advice to no longer use this repository.

+## Original README can be found below:

 # Maparea ![Travis build](https://api.travis-ci.org/Enrise/Maparea.svg?branch=master)

 This is a PHP mapping helper utility.
 It's useful when you want to convert a certain array-structure into another structure.
 The definitions could be declared in a yaml-structure, so it's easy to verify the input and of the mapping.